 “The virus knows no borders” said the UK Prime Minister when asked about the threat of EU export restrictions on COVID vaccines.
 There was an immediate echo of an often repeated mantra in cyber security, that “Cyber is borderless”.

-Even cyber criminals use the existence of borders to their advantage.
-To hide their activities or to launch them from states which aren’t going to investigate or prosecute.
+Even cyber criminals use the existence of borders to their advantage, to hide their activities or to launch them from states which aren’t going to investigate or prosecute.
 A co-ordinated response to the cyber threat needs to understand that borders really do exist.
 With the support of their trade association, UK Finance, the financial industry has formed the Financial Sector Cyber Collaboration Centre.
 They use the UK NCSC’s CiSP (Cyber Security Information Sharing Partnership) to collaborate, but understand that there are borders and boundaries.
 Boundaries in what private companies are prepared to share about threats to their own operations; boundaries to the circle of trusted individuals they are prepared to share that information with; and for government, limits to whom they can share information derived from signals intelligence with.

-The private response
+The private sector contribution

 It is the private sector which has delivered extremely effective vaccines in record time.
 It has partly been able to do that by a willingness to share information in an unprecedented way.
 The UK has offered expertise in genome sequencing to those countries which don’t have the capability and was the largest contributor to the COVAX scheme, until the US involvement, which ensures global access to vaccines.

 The UK was the first to approve and administer the vaccines.
 They were the result of years of fundamental research and the ability of the pharmaceutical industry to rapidly design, trial and deliver vaccines at scale.

 Can you imagine how much harder things would have been if the pandemic had hit as recently as the 1980s before we had internet connections or computers at home?
 The way the private sector has enabled people working, learning, shopping and being entertained at home is extraordinary.